untw0/Shell-Reverse/README.md

-# Shell-Reverse
+### Reverse Shell:

+A reverse shell is a technique commonly used in cybersecurity and hacking, in which an attacker (or hacker) establishes a reverse network connection from a compromised system (target) to a system controlled by the attacker.
+This allows the attacker to remotely control the compromised system, execute commands, manipulate files, and perform various actions on the system as if they were directly interacting with a local shell.

+### C Code for CTF and Studies:

+The code provided in this repository is an example of implementing a reverse shell server in C. It is suitable for studying CTF (Capture The Flag) practices and hacking, as it demonstrates how to create a reverse network connection and interact with the shell of a remote system.

+This code is useful for understanding networking programming concepts, socket manipulation, system command execution, and interaction with the operating system shell in C. It can be used to enhance C programming skills as well as gain a better understanding of hacking techniques related to exploiting vulnerable systems.

+### How to Put the Code into Practice:

+To put the code into practice, follow these steps:

-1. **Compile the code**: Save the code in a file, for example, `reverse_shell_server.c`.
-Then, open a terminal, navigate to the directory where the file is located, and compile it using a C compiler like `gcc`.
-Here's the command:
+1. **Compiling the Code**: Save the code in a file with a `.c` extension, such as `reverse_shell_server.c`.
+Then, compile the code using a C compiler like `gcc`.
+Use the following command in the terminal:

     ```bash
     gcc reverse_shell_server.c -o reverse_shell_server
     ```

-    This command will compile the code and generate an executable file named `reverse_shell_server`.

-2. **Run the server**: Execute the compiled program by running the following command in the terminal:
+2. **Running the Server**: After successful compilation, execute the server with the following command:

     ```bash
     ./reverse_shell_server
     ```

-    This will start the reverse shell server, which will listen for incoming connections on the specified port.

-3. **Connect to the server**: You can use any tool capable of establishing TCP connections, such as `netcat` (`nc`) or a programming language like Python.
-For example, if you want to connect using `netcat`, use the following command:
+3. **Client Connection**: Use a command-line tool like `netcat` (`nc`) to connect to the server.
+For example:

     ```bash
     nc <server_ip> <server_port>
     ```

-    Replace `<server_ip>` with the IP address of the server where the reverse shell server is running, and `<server_port>` with the port number specified in the code (in this case, `12345`).

-4. **Interact with the shell**: Once the connection is established, you can interact with the shell by typing commands into the client terminal.
-The server will execute these commands on its system and send the output back to the client.
+4. **Interacting with the Shell**: Once the connection is established, you can send commands to the server.
+The output of the commands will be sent back to the client.

-5. **Close the connection**: To close the connection, simply type `exit` or `Ctrl+C` in the client terminal.
+5. **Closing the Connection**: To terminate the connection, type `exit` or press `Ctrl+C` on the client.

-Remember that the server and client need to be on the same network or reachable network-wise.
-Also, ensure that the server's firewall allows incoming connections on the specified port.
+By following these steps, you will be practicing the use of the provided code and understanding the concepts related to implementing a reverse shell in C.

+I hope this information is helpful for documenting your repository on GitHub!